Sunshinet/TravelStories-Project/README.md

 # eAds
-Repository for Team quattro @Applications with NodeJS project at Telerik Academy
+Repository for Team quattro @Applications with NodeJS project at Telerik Academy.